Wake up late, hosts have gone to work.

 They left bread and fruit out for Bfest, super hard bread, crunchy, chewy and I spread raspberry jam and butter to aid in swallowing.

-It sprinkles as I pack up so I search routes while it peters out.
+It sprinkles rain as I pack up so I search routes while it peters out.

 Find route to old town near cathedral and coffee spot I was at yesterday.